 - Truvada: alternative options

-Truvada is a brand name of a combination drug, which contains two antiviral medicines: emtricitabine and tenofovir disoproxil.
-Truvada is used in the treatment of HIV, but also for as pre-exposure prophylaxis (PrEP) medication.
+Truvada is a brand name of a combination drug, which contains two antiviral medicines: emtricitabine and tenofovir Disoproxil.
+Truvada is used in the treatment of HIV, but also for pre-exposure prophylaxis (PrEP) medication.
 This post will cover the use of Truvada and its generic form for PrEP.